Model selection for density estimation with L2-loss: Abstract

 \section{Abstract}

 We consider here estimation of an unknown probability density $s$ belonging to $\Bbb{L}_2(\mu)$ where $\mu$ is a probability measure.
 We have at hand $n$ i.i.d.\ observations with density $s$ and use the squared $\Bbb{L}_2$-norm as our loss function.
 The purpose of this paper is to provide an abstract but completely general method for estimating $s$ by model selection, allowing to handle arbitrary families of finite-dimensional (possibly non-linear) models and any $s\in\Bbb{L}_2(\mu)$.
 We shall, in particular, consider the cases of unbounded densities and bounded densities with unknown $\Bbb{L}_\infty$-norm and investigate how the $\Bbb{L}_\infty$-norm of $s$ may influence the risk.
 We shall also provide applications to adaptive estimation and aggregation of preliminary estimators.
+One major technical tool of our approach is a proof of the existence of suitable tests between $\Bbb{L}_2$-balls with centers belonging to $\Bbb{L}_\infty$.
 Although of a purely theoretical nature, our method leads to results that cannot presently be reached by more concrete ones.